atlassian/conartist/README.md

 );
 ```

-Just like with `run`, if you specify a function as `cfg`, the options you pass
+Just like with `bin`, if you specify a function as `cfg`, the options you pass
 in are passed to it:

 ```js